Startup company: Ecosystem

 A startup ecosystem can contribute to local entrepreneurial culture.

 The size and maturity of the startup ecosystem is where a startup is launched and where it grows to have an effect on the volume and success of the startups.
 The startup ecosystem consists of the individuals (entrepreneurs, venture capitalists, angel investors, mentors, advisors); institutions and organizations (top research universities and institutes, business schools and entrepreneurship programs and centres operated by universities and colleges, non-profit entrepreneurship support organizations, government entrepreneurship programs and services, Chambers of commerce) business incubators and business accelerators and top-performing entrepreneurial firms and startups.
 A region with all of these elements is considered to be a "strong" startup ecosystem.

-One of the most famous startup ecosystems is Silicon Valley in California, where major computer and internet firms and top universities such as Stanford University create a stimulating startup environment.
-Boston (where Massachusetts Institute of Technology is located) and Berlin, home of WISTA (a top research area), also have numerous creative industries, leading entrepreneurs and startup firms.
-Basically, attempts are being made worldwide, for example in Israel with its Silicon Wadi, in France with the Inovallée or in Italy in Trieste with the AREA Science Park, to network basic research, universities and technology parks in order to create a startup-friendly ecosystem.
+Major computer and internet firms, in addition to top universities such as Stanford University, have created a startup ecosystem in California's Silicon Valley.
+Boston (where Massachusetts Institute of Technology is located) and Berlin, home of WISTA (a top research area), also have numerous creative industries, entrepreneurs and startup firms.
+Attempts are being made worldwide, for example in Israel's Silicon Wadi, France's Inovallée or Italy's Trieste AREA Science Park, to network basic research, universities and technology parks in order to create a startup-friendly ecosystem.